NicoRamos-98/portfolio-webpage/README.md

 - Include a tech blog or startup updates
 - Animate elements with JavaScript and CSS transitions
 - Add portfolio filtering by tech stack
-- ⚡ Integrate **Project H.A.I.** – a Python-powered chatbot assistant built for this site
+- 💬 Build an interactive chatbot using JavaScript to answer portfolio-related questions

 ---